Razor-eng/TaskManager_SpringBoot/README.md

 ### 1. Set Up Project

-- Use `create-react-app` to bootstrap your project.
+- `create-react-app` was used to bootstrap the React project:
   ```bash
   npx create-react-app taskmanager-frontend
   ```

-### 2. Create Components
+### 2. Created Components

-- Divide the UI into components, such as `TaskList`, `TaskForm`, `TaskItem`, etc.
+- The UI was divided into components like `TaskList`, `TaskForm`, and `TaskItem`.

 ### 3. Fetch Data from Backend

-- Use Axios to make API calls.
+- Axios was used to make API calls from the frontend to the backend.

 React Example: